 Bedrolls come in different shapes and sizes, but all have the same basic features, an outer layer and stuff inside.
 So it really depends on what you want from your bedroll.

-Some bedrolls are designed to pair with a sleeping bag, and the outer layer provides protection from dirt and moisture.
+Some bedrolls are designed to pair with a sleeping bag, and the outer layer protects from dirt and moisture.

 Here are some of the different types of bedrolls: